-- laws and regulations affecting the day-to-day operations of your start-up.
+- What are the laws and regulations affecting the day-to-day operations of your start-up?

-We can offer legal advice for start-ups including:
+We can offer legal advice for startups in a number of ways to best suit you, including:

-- a full start-up service which will give you the advice, registrations and documentation you need from the outset; or
+- our full startup support service covering all the advice, registrations and documentation you need from the outset

-A named member of the business team will handle your account, and a member of the team will always be available to speak to on a day to day basis.
+A named lawyer will handle your account, and a member of the business team will always be available to speak to on a day to day basis.

 I must say personally that I find your approach to offering advice on business law very fresh and uncomplicated and look forward to working together more frequently in the future.